awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 If the schedule offset is `2`, the maintenance window won't run until 11:30 PM two days later\.

 **Note**
-If you create a maintenance window with a cron expression that targets a day that has already passed in the current period, but add a schedule offset date that falls in the future, the maintenance window won't run in the period\.
+If you create an association or a maintenance window with a cron expression that targets a day that has already passed in the current period, but add a schedule offset date that falls in the future, the association or maintenance window won't run in the period\.
 It will go into effect in the following period\.
 For example, if you specify a cron expression that would have run a maintenance window yesterday and add a schedule offset of two days, the maintenance window won't run tomorrow\.

 When you create either an association or maintenance window programmatically or by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), specify a schedule parameter with a valid cron or rate expression \(or timestamp for maintenance windows\) in the correct format\.